 9. Try the International Cuisine

 From traditional Balinese Babi Guling through to European Haute Cuisine you can find almost anything in Ubud.
 Some of my favorite restaurants in the city are the small local spots.
-For example Warung Bahagia that serves delicious Nasi Campur and Nasi Ayam Kedewatan Bu Mangku.
+For example, Warung Bahagia that serves delicious Nasi Campur, Nasi Ayam Kedewatan Bu Mangku or Warung Hana.
 For some more traditional choices for nice restaurants you can check out this post (it’s just photos and restaurant names).

 10. Shop till You Drop

 I love shopping in Ubud.
 The boutique stores in Ubud are a melting pot of different fashion ideas and styles.
 There are also the shops that cover all your interior decoration needs.
 And finally there are the art markets, textile markets and handicraft markets.
-Two of my favorite places are Uluwatu and Frockk.
+Three of my favorite places are bits of Bali, MaoMao (for lovely linen clothing) and Pithecanthropus Bali (for some local clothing and accessories).
 The exhibition at Threads of Life is also rather fun.
 They showcase textiles from all over Indonesia.

 11. Zen hideaway: Take a Leap of Faith